 Are there particular demographic changes present that are influencing the project?

-In recent years, there has been an increase in foreign students attending the hospital schools.
-They have a particular need for inclusion, because of the physical and cultural distance from their country of origin and due to frequent linguistic difficulties they might experience in class.
+In the recent years, there has been an increase in foreign students, who have particular needs for inclusion, both for the greater physical and cultural distance from their country of origin and for the frequent linguistic difficulties.

 What is the institutional strategy and culture of the (educational) organization?